Localization of gauge theory on a four-sphere and supersymmetric Wilson loops: Clifford algebra

-For computations in the four-dimensional theory, we will often need to split the ten-dimensional space-time indices into two groups.
-The first group contains four-dimensional space-time indices in the range $1,\dots,4$, which we denote by Greek latter in the middle of the alphabet $\mu, \nu, \lambda, \rho$.
-The second group contains the indices for the normal directions, running over $5,\dots,9,0$, which we denote by capital letters from the beginning of the Latin alphabet $A,B,C,D$.
-As usual, the repeated index means summation over it.
-Then we have the following identities
+For computations in the four-dimensional theory, we split the ten-dimensional space-time indices into two groups.
+The first group, for which we use Greek letters in the middle of the alphabet $\mu, \nu, \lambda, \rho$, denotes space-time directions in the range $1,\dots,4$.
+The second group, for which we use capital letters from the beginning of the Latin alphabet $A,B,C,D$, denotes the scalar field directions $5,\dots,9,0$,